thiagoneye/thiagoneye.github.io/content/others.md

 * **[Data Viz Project](https://datavizproject.com/)**, the most comprehensive archive of data visualizations.

 * Get **[HTML Color Codes](https://htmlcolorcodes.com/)**, Hex color codes, RGB and HSL values with our color picker, color chart and HTML color names.

+* The **[CSS4 Color Module](https://learningwebdesign.com/colornames.html)** includes this set of colornames, 140 of which were originally introduced by the X Windows System.